✓ Shariah-Compliant / Halal-Aligned

 Hard Support

-Any dip below signals meaningful de-escalation.
+Any dip below signals meaningful supply-side easing.

 $130 (Brent)